Penny Error Coins

 The zinc or copper planchet delaminates, creating flaking, peeling, or missing sections of metal.
 Pre-1982 copper cents show this differently than modern zinc cents, which can corrode severely at lamination points.

 Not all penny errors are created equal.
 Year and error type together determine value.
-Here are the most sought-after combinations:
+For complete date-by-date Lincoln cent pricing, see the wheat penny value chart and the full coin prices guide.

 How to Spot Penny Errors